phillipmblaine/pmb-picto-plots/README.md

       * Trivia: implement trivia along with, or separately from, the plot pictures game mode as a hint system or, if separate from that mode, a guessing game for selecting the correct movie title
   * Player option to control how many pictures to have a available on load
   * Player option to reload a set of new pictures for the movie title that is the correct answer (perhaps pictures could be from a fresh call, could be from results stored locally, in back end database/server)
+  * Possibility to filter searched pictures for mature content in case something questionable might be fetched?
   * Score tracker of correct and incorrect guess over time (stored locally, stored in back end database/server)
 <br /><br />